 Students will gain culinary experience by working in a restaurant, hotel, club, or other food service operation.
-The educational objectives of an externship are as follows: Reenforce the students basic cooking skills, techniques and applications and Broaden the students business understanding of the food service industry.
+The educational objectives of an externship are as follows: Re-

 CAP - Capstone

 CAP 480 - Arts and Sciences Capstone

 This course is designed to enhance and reinforce a student's breadth of knowledge from their Arts and Sciences experience.
 Students will learn to integrate knowledge and skills from different disciplines to examine real-world problems.
 Upon successful completion of this course, students will be able to produce projects that support their academic goals and that synthesize approaches from a variety of disciplines within the Arts and Sciences.